 Most importantly, certification meant FAT and Explorer Bus were part of the carbon neutral supply chain, so other businesses striving to reduce their carbon footprint would not have to count the cost of the service in their own carbon inventory when using the travel charter service.

-“This is different from programs that, say, some airlines run, where they allow customers to pay to offset their emissions,” he said.
+“This is different from programs that, say, some airlines run, where they allow customers to pay to offset their emissions,” Mr Cronshaw said.
 “We actually offset the emissions for them.”

-While there was only a handful of carbon neutral products and services in Australia (Fantastic Aussie Tours will be number 15 and 29 on the list of organisations), the number was growing.
+While there was only a handful of carbon neutral products and services in Australia, the number was growing.

-“Obviously we’re very proud of our carbon neutral status and it makes business sense for us, but it’s about more than just bragging rights and getting one up on our competitors,” Mr Cronshaw said.
+“Obviously we’re very proud of our carbon neutral status and it makes business sense for us, but it’s about more than just bragging rights and getting one up on our competitors.

-“It’s the way of the future and the four million people who visit the Greater Blue Mountains World Heritage Area each year expect it of us.’’
+“It’s the way of the future and the four million people who visit the Greater Blue Mountains World Heritage Area each year expect it of us,’’ Mr Cronshaw said.

-To achieve carbon neutral certification, the company calculated its greenhouse inventory (carbon footprint) for Explorer Bus and FAT including items such as fuel emissions, on-site energy usage like water and electricity at its North Katoomba depot and Explorer Bus shop at Katoomba railway station, consumables, marketing materials, waste, fleet maintenance, staff commute and the life-cycle emissions of each bus in its fleet from manufacture to disposal.
+To achieve certification, the company calculated its carbon footprint including fuel emissions, on-site energy usage like water and electricity at its depot and shop, consumables, marketing materials, waste, fleet maintenance, staff commute and the life-cycle emissions of each bus in its fleet from manufacture to disposal.